beringresearch/ivis/R-package/README.md

 install_ivis()
 ```

+After ivis is installed into a conda environment, restart your R session.

-To set environment to tensorflow, add the following to your environment variables:
+Finally, to set environment to tensorflow, add the following line to your environment variables:
 ```
 export KERAS_BACKEND=tensorflow
 ```